Guides & How-Tos

 • You see a sudden density drop of 10% or more in a single zone

-Learn more about what hair density means for a deeper dive into the science behind the numbers.
+Learn more about what hair density means for a detailed look at the science behind the numbers.

 Start Tracking Today